By-Laws in Downloadable Format

 Section 3.
 Vacancies.
 In the event of any vacancy on the Board of Trustees, such vacancy shall be filled by appointment of a full member made by the remaining members of the Board.
 Until such vacancy is filled, the remaining members of the Board shall continue to perform the duties required of them, and all actions taken by them shall be deemed valid if taken pursuant to these By-Laws, the Articles of Incorporation, and the laws of Arizona.
 Persons appointed to fill vacancies shall serve until the next regular Annual meeting when their successors are elected and qualified for the length of the unexpired term.
 Except where good cause for absences is shown to the satisfaction of the Board, any member of the Board failing to attend any three (3) consecutive meetings of the Board shall be conclusively presumed to have resigned from office.
 Upon the third absence, or any following monthly meeting, the Board may at its discretion accept the presumed resignation and declare the office vacant effective as of that date.

 Section 4.
 Meetings.
 The Board shall meet monthly on such dates as the Board shall fix.
-It shall not be necessary that notice be given to the members of the Board of any such meeting.
-Special meetings of the Board may be called by the President or by any two other members of the Board on twenty-four hours’ notice to each member of the Board.
+Special meetings of the Board may be called by the President or by any two members of the Board on twenty-four (24) hours’ notice to each member of the Board.

 Section 5.
 Quorum.
 A majority of the members of the Board shall constitute a quorum for the transaction of business.